thecapn32/quant/README.md

 should download the latest build on the `master` branch.
 The docker container by default exposes a QUIC server on port 4433 that can serve `/index.html` and possibly other resources.

-To map the upd port, run the docker container with
+To map the UDP port, run the docker container with

     docker run -p4433:4433/udp ntap/quant

 ## Testing